The Freedom Trail: Exploring Boston’s Past

 11. Faneuil Hall

 Faneuil Hall has been used as a meeting place since 1742.
-It was expanded in 1806.
-Today you will find 14 restaurants, including the most famous “Cheers” (the pub/restaurant where the TV show was filmed), along with the Quincy Market, which is the largest US food hall (here you will find over 36 international vendors) In addition, you will find numerous shops, street performances and live events throughout the year.
+In 1806, the space was expanded.
+Today you will find several restaurants, including the most famous “Cheers” (the pub/restaurant where the TV show was filmed), along with the Quincy Market, which is the largest US food hall (here you will find over 36 international vendors) In addition, you will find numerous shops.
+Street performances and live events take place throughout the year.
+Update: Cheers is now closed.
+However, you can visit the location where exterior shots of Cheers were filmed on Beacon St.

 12. Paul Revere House